Resolving Black Hole Singularities in Jackiw-Teitelboim Gravity: Confining potential and perturbative framework

 The statistical properties of the random potentials are encoded in the weight functional.
-At the level of two-point correlations, we take ${\cal U}_2 =\frac{1}{2}\sum_n \int dXd Y v_n(X) C^{-1}(X-Y) v_n(Y)$, which implements correlations, \be \langle v_m(X) v_n(Y)\rangle_{\vec{v}}=\delta_{mn} C(X-Y)\,, \ee with $\langle v_m(X)\rangle_{\vec{v}}=0$.
-We require the correlation function $C(X-Y)$ to be translation invariant.
-In general, specifying only the two-point function is not sufficient: additional input is required to determine higher-point correlation functions of the random potentials.
+For two-point correlations, we take ${\cal U}_2 =\frac{1}{2}\sum_{mn} \int dXd Y v_m(X) C^{mn}(X,Y) v_n(Y)$, which implements correlations, \be \langle v_m(X) v_n(Y)\rangle_{\vec{v}}= C_{mn}(X,Y)\,, \ee where $\langle v_m(X)\rangle_{\vec{v}}=0$ and $C_{mn}(X,Y)$ is an inverse kernel of $C^{mn}(X,Y)$.
+In general, specifying only the two-point functions is not sufficient: additional input is required to determine higher-point correlation functions of the random potentials.
 These higher cumulants encode further statistical data of the ensemble and must be provided in order to fully define the theory beyond leading Gaussian order.

 With $\hbar\equiv e^{-S_0}$, the term $e^{-X/\hbar}$ is intrinsically nonperturbative in $\hbar$.
 As demonstrated in the Appendix, this term generates an infinitely steep potential barrier in the limit $\hbar \to 0$, effectively excluding the region $X<0$ from the physical configuration space.
 In other words, its only role is to enforce a boundary condition at $X=0$.
 Importantly, for $X>0$ the dynamics are unaffected at any finite order in the perturbative expansion in $\hbar$.
 Consequently, when focusing exclusively on the perturbative expansion in powers of $\hbar$, it is consistent to neglect this nonperturbative contribution and restrict the configuration space to the half-line $X\in [0,\infty)$.